 Gerd Enequist (1903–1989)

 The first female holder of a regular professorship at Uppsala University was appointed as late as 1949.
 Gerd Enequist was a professor of social and economic geography.
 She was also a member of the delegation for road planning 1954–1958 and of the editorial committee for the Atlas of Sweden, to which she contributed maps describing population, buildings and enterprise.

 Anders Celsius (1701–1744)

-There is no doubt that Anders Celsius is best known for the 100-degree thermometer scale and the unit of measure named after him, ° C. Anders Celsius was also prominent in astronomy and participated in the creation of Sweden's first astronomical observatory in Uppsala.
-He studied the science of planets, comets and stars and contributed to Sweden's adoption of the Gregorian calendar.
+There is no doubt that Anders Celsius is best known for the 100-degree thermometer scale and the unit of measurement named after him, °C. Celsius was also prominent in astronomy and instrumental in the creation of Sweden’s first astronomical observatory in Uppsala.
+He studied the science of planets, comets and stars and promoted Sweden’s adoption of the Gregorian calendar.

 Eva Åkesson (1961–)

-In 2012, Uppsala University finally got its first female vice-chancellor, Eva Åkesson, professor of chemical physics.
-In 2017, Eva Åkesson was elected to lead Uppsala University for another six years.
+In 2012, Uppsala University finally had its first female vice-chancellor, Eva Åkesson, professor of chemical physics.
+In 2017, Åkesson was elected to lead Uppsala University for another three years.

 Ellen Fries (1855–1900)

-In 1883, Ellen Fries defended her dissertation in history and became the first woman in Sweden to receive a doctorate degree.
-Many hailed Ellen Fries as a forerunner but others were sceptical.
+In 1883, Ellen Fries defended her thesis in history and became the first woman in Sweden to receive a doctorate.
+Many hailed Fries as a forerunner but others were sceptical.
 A male academic teacher said: “... she was the first of her kind, but hopefully also the last.”
-Ellen Fries continued her historical writing and wrote, among other things, the book Strange (Reputable) Women.
+Ellen Fries continued to write about history in works such as “Remarkable Women” (1890–91).

 Carl von Linné (1707–1778)